 To model shallow crustal damping, a kappa value of 0.006 sec is assumed to apply for the crystalline basement and below (Silva and Darragh, 1995; EPRI, 1993).
-The O(f) model is from Silva et al. (1997), based on inversions of CEUS recordings and is given by Q(f) = 351 $f^{0.84}$.
-Both magnitude independent and magnitude dependent stress drop models are used.
-For the magnitude dependent stress drop model, the stress drop varies from 160 bars for M 5.5 to 90 bars for M 7.5 and 70 bars for M 8.5 (the range in magnitudes for The magnitude scaling of stress drop is based on point-source the simulations). inversions of the Abrahamson and Silva (1997) empirical attenuation relation (Silva et al., 1997) and is an empirically driven mechanism to accommodate the observed magnitude saturation due to source finiteness.
+The Q(f) model is from Silva et al. (1997), based on inversions of CEUS recordings and is given by Q(f) = 351 f^{0.84} for the Midcontinent region.
+For the Gulf Coast Q(f) = 300 f^{0.81} based on inversions of regional LRSM recordings (EPRI 1993).
+Both magnitude independent and magnitude dependent stress drop model, the stress drop waries from 160 bars for M 5.5 to 90 bars for M 7.5 and 70 bars for M 8.5 (the range in magnitudes for the simulations).
+The magnitude scaling of stress drop is based on point-source inversions of the Abrahamson and Silva (1997) empirical attenuation relation (Silva et al., 1997) and is an empirically driven mechanism to accommodate the observed magnitude saturation due to source finiteness.
 Similar point-source stress drop scaling has been observed by Atkinson and Silva (1997) using (WNA) recordings of strong ground motions and from inversions of the Sadigh et al., (1997) attenuation relation (EPRI, 1993).
-For the CEUS, the stress drop values are constrained by the M 5.5 stress This value is from recent work of Gail Atkinson (personal drop of 160 bars. communication, 1998) who determined CENA stress drops based on instrumental and intensity data.
-Since the majority of her data are from earthquakes below M 6 (M 4 to 7), it was assumed her average stress drop (\approx 180 bars adjusted for the regional crustal model to 160 bars) is appropriate for M 5.5.
+For the CEUS, the stress drop values are constrained by the M 5.5 stress drop of 160 bars.
+This value is from recent work of Gail Atkinson (personal communication, 1998) who determined CENA stress drops based on instrumental and intensity data.
+Since the majority of her data are from earthquakes below M 6 (M 4 to 7), it was assumed her average stress drop (≈ 180 bars adjusted for the regional crustal model to 160 bars) is appropriate for M 5.5.
 Table 2 shows the magnitude dependent as well as magnitude independent stress drops.
 The magnitude independent stress drop of 120 bars reflects the log average of the M 5.5, M 6.5, and M 7.5 stress drops (Table 2).